jeremybarbet/react-native-modalize/README.md

 yarn add react-native-modalize
 ```

-This package has a peer dependencies to `react-native-gesture-handler`, follow [their guide](https://kmagiera.github.io/react-native-gesture-handler/docs/getting-started.html) to set it up on your project.
+This package has a peer dependency to `react-native-gesture-handler`, follow [their guide](https://kmagiera.github.io/react-native-gesture-handler/docs/getting-started.html) to set it up on your project.

 ```bash
 "peerDependencies": {